LiukScot/Residential-CRM/README.md

 <b>Hello! </b>
-This is just a bunch of stuff related to my work as a CRM developer
+This is just a bunch of stuff related to my work as a CRM developer.
+Gonna update it over time!